awslabs/graphstorm/graphstorm-processing/docs/source/usage/example.rst

 Run a GSProcessing job locally
 ------------------------------

-While GSProcessing is designed to run on distributed clusters on Amazon SageMaker, we can also run small jobs in a local environment, using a local Spark instance.
+While GSProcessing is designed to run on distributed clusters, we can also run small jobs in a local environment, using a local Spark instance.

 To do so, we will be using the ``gs-processing`` entry point,